Exploring the Celtic Heritage of Galicia: Culture and Roots

 A Mythological Landscape

 Galicia’s folklore is rich with myths and legends that have Celtic echoes.
-From tales of witches gathering in remote spots to perform their rituals to stories of enchanted forests where spirits roam, the region is steeped in mysticism.
+The region overflows with mysticism, with tales of witches performing rituals in remote places and stories of enchanted forests where spirits wander.
 The ‘meigas,’ Galicia’s version of witches, are particularly famous and even have a saying associated with them: “Eu non creo nas meigas, pero habelas, hainas” — “I don’t believe in witches, but they exist.”

 santiago Celtic mythology